Tennis Reborn in Monaco, curated by The Art Trotter

 May 15, 2025What happens when sport, sustainability, and contemporary art intersect in unexpected and poetic ways?

-As a curator and art advisor with a deep commitment to uncovering distinct voices in the art world, I recently had the pleasure of curating an exhibition that explores exactly that question.
-Titled Tennis Reborn, the exhibition took place on the French Riviera and introduced audiences to the Madrid-based artist Amova – a rare talent whose work transforms overlooked materials into conceptual and visually compelling paintings.
+As a curator and art advisor with a deep commitment to uncovering distinct voices in the art world, I recently had the pleasure of organising and curating a pop-up exhibition in Monaco that explores exactly that question.

+What actually happens to a tennis ball after the match is over?
 How long does it last – and what becomes of it once it’s discarded?

-Tennis has been central to Amova’s life since childhood.
-Her artistic journey began in jewellery design, but it was during a match at the Madrid Open that the initial idea for Tennis Reborn crystallized.
 After an extended period of research and experimentation, she developed a meticulous technique for embedding used tennis balls into the fabric of her work – turning waste into elegance, and memory into form.

-The Art Trotter next to Tennis Blooming by Amova; from the exhibition Tennis Reborn in Monaco, curated by The Art Trotter
+SET 30-30, Amova, from the exhibition Tennis Reborn in Monaco, curated by The Art Trotter | © Amova/BONO

 Series Highlights: From Rhythm to Cosmos

-SET 30-30, Amova, from the exhibition Tennis Reborn in Monaco, curated by The Art Trotter
+To the right: Monaco Inspired by Amova, autographed by Andrey Rublev, from the exhibition Tennis Reborn in Monaco, curated by The Art Trotter. | © Amova/BONO

-Photo: Monte-Carlo Country Club © www.montecarlotennismasters.com.
-Artwork: Monaco Inspired, autographed by Andrey Rublev, Amova; from the exhibition Tennis Reborn in Monaco, curated by The Art Trotter.
+SET 30-30, Amova, from the exhibition Tennis Reborn in Monaco, curated by The Art Trotter | © Amova/BONO

 Amova’s Market Trajectory and Artistic Value

-As an artist and trained jeweller, Amova works in small volumes.
-Each piece is marked by extraordinary craftsmanship, technical precision, and a distinctive conceptual framework.
-Her works are increasingly sought after by international collectors, and are now part of prominent private collections across Europe and the United States.
+Her works are increasingly sought after by international collectors, and are now part of private collections across Europe and the United States.

-Are You Feeling inspired? 😍
+Are You Feeling inspired?
+One of these pieces could be yours!

 https://www.thearttrotter.com/amova